Plumsail/documents-docs/source/user-guide/processes/examples/create-excel-and-pdf-documents-from-typeform.rst

 As you can see, it's simple to automize the generation of documents on Typeforms submission.
 If you're new to Plumsail Documents, `register an account <https://auth.plumsail.com/Account/Register>`_ and follow the steps described in the article to set the process for automatic creation of PDFs from Typeforms.
 A 30-day trial is free.

-.. hint:: You can generate PDFs from Web Forms even without Microsoft Flow.
+.. hint:: You can generate PDFs from Web Forms even without Power Automate (Microsoft Flow).
 Check the article `How to generate PDF documents from a DOCX template on Plumsail Forms submission <../../../flow/how-tos/documents/create-word-and-pdf-documents-from-plumsail-forms-processes.html>`_.